How do schools control edtech sprawl and access at the same time?

 At Datapath, we treat compliance and access as an operating model, not a checklist exercise.
 For K-12 districts we help build the practical workflow — intake, review, pilot, and identity management — that keeps the edtech stack governed and secure while empowering teachers.
 The result is fewer unreviewed tools, cleaner access, and audit-ready evidence.

-Compare your approach against our K-12 solutions and our cybersecurity services, explore the guides library, and when you’re ready, talk to our team about securing your district’s digital environment.
+Compare your approach against our K-12 managed IT services, K-12 solutions, vendor risk management services, and cybersecurity services, then talk to our team about securing your district’s digital environment.

 FAQ: edtech app vetting and single sign-on